Running a business can be tough.

 Not tracking results

-Whether that’s checking Google Analytics to see your website’s performance, tracking social media stats, or calls from a PPC campaign.
+Whether that’s checking Google Analytics to see your website’s performance, tracking social media stats, or conversions from an ad campaign.

-Make time to track the results of your marketing activities on a weekly basis.
+Make time to understand the results of your marketing activities on a weekly basis.
 Set goals every month and analyse the data to see if you’re on track.

 You’re a me-too business

-If you don’t pin down your uniqueness and positioning, you’ll get trampled on.
+If you don’t pin down your uniqueness and positioning, you’ll get trampled on by the competition.
 You need to give people a damn good reason to choose you.

 And you do this by communicating your credentials, your success stories and your view points.